g42cloud-terraform/terraform-provider-g42cloud/docs/resources/compute_instance.md

 * `system_disk_kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key.
 This is used to encrypt the system disk.
 Changing this parameter will create a new resource.

+* `system_disk_dss_pool_id` - (Optional, String, ForceNew) Specifies the system disk DSS pool ID.
+This field is used only for dedicated storage.
+Changing this parameter will create a new resource.

 * `data_disks` - (Optional, String, ForceNew) Specifies an array of one or more data disks to attach to the instance.
   The data_disks object structure is documented below.
 Changing this creates a new instance.